max70990/Python-203/README.md

 Using a smart contract ensures transparency, automation, and trust by leveraging blockchain’s immutable and decentralized nature.
 I used the Sepolia testnet to safely develop and test the reward mechanism in a realistic Ethereum environment without incurring real-world costs or risks.

+I used the Google Cloud Sepolia Faucet (https://cloud.google.com/application/web3/faucet/ethereum/sepolia) to acquire free Sepolia ETH, which is essential for paying gas fees required to execute transactions on the Sepolia testnet.

 ### Why I used Hardhat ?
 I used Hardhat which is a development framework for Ethereum used to streamline smart contract writing, testing, and deployment.
 It offers: